Testing web-based notebooks

 It turns out distributing a binary through NPM was surprisingly painful.
 This was especially surprising given that web tooling is increasingly written in Go and Rust for speed.

-There is one package go-npm that helps with distributing Go binaries through NPM, but in true Node style it pulls in 69 additional packages to do that, is broken for Windows users, and is no longer actively maintained.
+that helps with distributing Go binaries through NPM, but in true Node style it pulls in 69 additional packages to do that, is broken for Windows users, and is no longer actively maintained.
 I forked the package fixing some of these issues (getting rid of all the dependencies), but the package is still far from ideal.

-But I’m satisfied, I can run my tests automatically on Github Actions using a single binary that I can install through npm i --save-dev starlit.
+But I’m satisfied, I can run my tests automatically on Github Actions using a single binary that I can install through npm i --save-dev starlit

 Looking forward#